 If you are planning to come to the United States for a temporary period of time and work legally, this will require you to obtain a non-immigrant visa, permitting you to travel to the U.S. to work, study or business.

 The first step is to speak with an experienced attorney, authorized to practice immigration law in Dallas and specialized in handling cases before the immigration agencies.

-Reina & Bates are experienced attorneys who provide legal counsel exclusively on immigration law in Dallas and throughout Texas.
+Reina & Associates are experienced attorneys who provide legal counsel exclusively on immigration law in Dallas and throughout Texas.

 Once you have discussed your particular situation and case with the attorney, they will be able to determine the visa category that is right for you and whether this should be applied for in your country of origin or in the U.S. It is also possible to change the status from your present category to a new category.

 Every year there is an open season to apply for the H-IB visa, open to applicants worldwide.
 The maximum accepted annually is 65,000, unless this number is increased for the next year.
 Applicants from all professions and trades; athletes, students, teachers, university professors, different specialties within the medical field, engineers, executives from multi-national businesses, religious workers and exchange visitor visas all fall under this category

 There is a serious demand in Texas for specialists in the medical field, for doctors and nurses and in education for teachers.
 Every year hundreds of teachers are employed from Spain on a one or two year contract and this cap of 65,000 visas available is filled within the first days of each year,

 The difference between a non-immigrant and an immigrant visa is that the non-immigrant (as the name implies) is for a limited period of time.
 The immigrant visa, indicating lawful permanent residence in the U.S. permits you to work and live indefinitely in this country.